Jonathan Cantillana

-Jonathan Eduardo Cantillana Zorrilla (جوناثان كانتيانا; born 26 May 1992) is a professional footballer who plays as a midfielder for Liga 1 club PSS Sleman.
-Born in Chile, Cantillana is of Palestinian descent and represented Palestine internationally.
+Jonathan Eduardo Cantillana Zorrilla (جوناثان كانتيانا; born 26 May 1992) is a professional footballer who plays as a midfielder for Nepal Super League club Lalitpur City.
+Born in Chile, he plays for the Palestine national team.

 Club career

+A product of Palestino youth system, Cantillana made his professional debut playing on loan at San Antonio Unido in the Chilean Segunda División.

-On 16 June 2016, Cantillana joined Malaysian side Kuala Lumpur City.
+On 16 June 2016, Cantillana joined Malaysian side Kuala Lumpur FA.
 He moved to Indonesian side PSIS Semarang on 8 September 2019.

+In 2024, Cantillana joined Libyan club Al-Shomooa SC alongside his Palestinian-Chilean compatriot Camilo Saldaña.
+In September of the same year, he switched to Maldivian club Maziya S&RC.

 International career

 Cantillana was born and raised in Chile to Chilean parents of Palestinian descent.
 He was called up to the Palestine national team, and made his debut on 31 August 2015 in a friendly match away to Lebanon at the Saida Municipal Stadium.

+Personal life

+Cantillana is Palestinian through his great-grandfather's heritage.